Becoming a campus ambassador

 Campus ambassadors are some of the most influential people on campus.
 For 175,000 annual campus guests, a student ambassador is the first person they have contact with, shaping visitors’ first impressions of the university.
 As representatives and advocates for the university, they personify the excellence and diversity of the campus community.

 Being a campus ambassador is a fun, varied and flexible job.
 Students who are excited about the chance to share their college experience with campus visitors are encouraged to apply.
-We accept applications once a year in late fall.
+We accept applications once a year in early fall.
+Applicants in Fall 2024 must be current Berkeley students graduating in Spring 2026 or later.

 Read from current ambassadors what they think about the job: